pseudosma/void/README.md

 :warning: The actual site files reference the minified version of _common.js_, so you must re-minify the file after changes are made.

 ### Development Workflow

-#### Getting started

-To get a basic version of the site up and running, replace a fresh Hugo site's version of the *content* and *config.toml* with the ones from the *archetypes* folder.

-Run `hugo server`, then navigate to *localhost:1313* in your browser to test.

 #### Making revisions to the theme